 We've made it our mission to create a new quality standard for what is edible.
-Let me introduce GRIM to you!
+Say hi to GRIM!

 GRIM is Danish for "ugly" and Denmark's first fruit and veg box delivery service that exclusively ships imperfect-looking and surplus produce.
 Why?
 If an apple or carrot is not big, red or straight enough, it cannot be sold in a supermarket.
 We think this is absolute nonsense, which marked the birth of our baby called GRIM.

 GRIM works as a subscription and you can get a small or big box delivered to your home weekly or every second week.
-One thing we can promise is that we'll keep surprising you with a good mix of basic staples and funky fresh items - of course 100% Danish and 100% sourced from organic & biodynamic certified farmers, therefore 100% in season.
+One thing we can promise is that we'll keep surprising you with a good mix of basic staples and funky fresh items - of course 100% sourced from organic & biodynamic certified farmers, therefore 100% in season.

 To bring the ugly ones from farm to you, we work together with a handful of awesome organic farmers, who are predominantly located in Denmark 🇩🇰

 By directly sourcing from farms, we pay farmers a fair price for all the love, time and resources they put into growing our food - also food that is ugly.
 As a consequence, we are able to cut out many of the middlemen and thereby make sure your fresh stuff travels shorter distances and has a lower environmental footprint.

 With GRIM, we want to enable more people to live healthy and sustainable lifestyles.
 Go greens! ✊

 The guiding principle behind everything we do is to reduce the negative environmental impact of our food systems.
 Full stop ✋